our founder & timeline

 1976

 The RERC project continued until 1998, receiving its funding through the National Institute on Disability and Rehabilitation Research.
-The RERC focused on the use of technology in the vocational environment, and how it could be used to enhance independence for people with severe physical disabilities at school and home.
-The final RERC program consisted of eight projects, including mental workload assessments of individuals using non-standard computer interfacing, physiological capacities for work of people with neuro-physical impairments, and the development of integrated input systems and computer interface. -
+The RERC focused on the use of technology in the vocational environment and how it could enhance independence for people with severe physical disabilities at school and home.

 1979